GabLeRoux/generator-coffee-karma/README.md

 grunt karma
 ```

 Karma outputs the test reports in the terminal.
-If you prefer a html based test report go to 'server/port/debug.html', wich probably is;
+If you prefer a html based test report go to 'server/port/debug.html' while 'grunt karma' is running.
+Most likely this url is;

 ```
 http://localhost:9876/debug.html